paulmada1979/langextract/langextract/VECTOR_STORAGE_README.md

 ## Performance Considerations

 ### Indexing

-- The `text_embedding` column is indexed for fast similarity searches
+- The `embedding` column is indexed for fast similarity searches
 - JSONB columns are indexed with GIN for efficient querying
 - Consider adding additional indexes based on your query patterns

 ### Vector Dimensions

 - Default: 1536 dimensions (OpenAI text-embedding-3-small)
 - Adjust the migration if using different embedding models
 - Higher dimensions = more storage but potentially better accuracy

 ### Batch Operations

 - Use batch storage for multiple documents
 - The system automatically handles batch operations efficiently